-- 1. HEALTHCARE Council values the continuing access to the George McDougall and Vilna Health Centres by all residents in our region and the increasing of services for more advanced healthcare services. - 2.
-EMERGENCY SERVICES Council values a safe community where all County residents have access to locally sourced full-service police, fire and EMS services. - 3.
-EDUCATION Council values the prospect to allow residents to access dual credit opportunities / advanced education programs provided by colleges and also values the equality of education opportunity for County residents. - 4.
+- 1. HEALTHCARE Council values the continuing access to the George McDougall Health Centre by all residents in our region and the increasing of services for more advanced healthcare services. - 2.
+EMERGENCY SERVICES Council values a safe community where all County residents have access to local full-service police, fire and EMS services. - 3.
+EDUCATION- Council values the prospect to allow residents to access dual credit opportunities provided by local colleges and also values the equality of education opportunity for County residents. - 4.
 CULTURAL DIVERSITY Council values the need to continue to accommodate, attain, build and grow the perception of being an open and culturally diverse community. - 5.
 RECREATION Council values the existing recreational opportunities and facilities for all our residents and seeks to explore enhancements to these facilities. - 6.
 HOUSING DIVERSITY Council values and recognizes the needs of our residents for diversified housing opportunities to allow our community to grow.